 Archduke Poggle the Lesser rules over all the Stalgasin hive colonies on Geonosis, answering only to Queen Karina the Great.
-Poggle is a shrewd, ruthless, conniving leader who instills respect and fear in all his subjects, but it’s how he achieved this position of power that’s the most frightening thing; especially in regards to its relationship with his cane.
+Poggle is a shrewd, ruthless, conniving leader who instills respect and fear in all his subjects, but it’s how he achieved this position of power that’s the most frightening thing; especially in regards to his relationship with his cane.
 It’s rumored that Poggle the Lesser came into power by staging a brutal, bloody coup on his political adversary, Hadiss the Vaulted, Geonosis’ former Archduke.
 He not only murdered his rival… but actually killed him, dismembered his corpse, removed the flesh from his victim’s bones, and then fashioned his limb fragments into some kind of bizarre-looking pimp cane!
 Now, that’s a merciless ruler for you!

 Kahless the Unforgettable was a legendary Klingon figure.
 He was the first Emperor of the Klingon Empire, meaning he was the first to unite all the Klingon tribes.
 He was also known as the “greatest warrior of them all”.
 From a purely external historical perspective, Kahless the Unforgettable was a warrior and conqueror with peers in his world.
 In the course of his wars and conquests, he likely ordered the deaths of millions, was probably a whoremonger and worse, and was generally what we humans consider to be evil.
 The Klingons have disregarded his misdeeds and imbued him with a sort of divinity.
 His philosophies are taught to Klingon children.
 They sing songs about him one thousand two hundred years after his death.
 There are only around a half dozen people across all of human history that have inspired that level of devotion and respect.
 So from an outsider’s perspective, who assigns their personal morality to their view, Kahless is a monster.
 To the Klingons, he is a demigod who forged an empire and drove out the demons that tormented his people.